pryv/service-core/components/pryv-datastore/Data Structures.md

 In order to compute `integrity` property for attachments and events, the creation of events is done in two phases.

-1- **Loading the attachment with** `mall.events.loadAttachmentFor(partialEventData, attachmentsData, attachmentsInformations, finalizeEvent)`
+1- **Loading the attachment with** `mall.events.loadAttachmentFor(partialEventData, attachmentsItems, attachmentsInformations, finalizeEvent)`

 ## Ids